 The following instructions guide you through installing Palm Desktop software.
-After installation, refer to the online Help in Palm Desktop software, the Quick Tour in Palm Desktop software (for Windows users), and the Palm Desktop Software for the Macintosh User's Guide on the Palm Desktop software CD-ROM.
+After installation, refer to the online Help in Palm Desktop software, the Quick Tour in Palm Desktop software (for Windows users), and the Palm Desktop Software for the Macintosh User's Guide located in the Documentation folder in the Palm Desktop folder.

-To ensure a safe and uninterrupted installation of Palm Desktop software, please print these instructions and do the following before installing:
+To ensure a safe and uninterrupted installation of Palm Desktop software, please print these instructions or refer to Read This First.
+Do the following before installing:

-- Turn off your computer and connect the HotSync cable to it. - Do not simply copy the Palm Desktop software files to your computer's hard disk.
-You must use the installation software to place the files in their proper locations and to decompress the files.
+- Turn off your computer and connect the HotSync cradle/cable to it. - Do not simply copy the Palm Desktop software files to your computer's hard disk.
+You must use the installer to place the files in their proper locations and to decompress the files.